Line of Credit

-A flexible business line of credit may be a good choice for your business
+A flexible line of credit may be a good funding choice to support your business.

 If you own a business, you probably already know that sometimes you need access to working capital to help you grow.
 Even the most successful small businesses experience late invoice payments, urgent unplanned expenses, and other short-term situations where cash flow is less than certain.
 In cases like these, access to some extra funds can mean the difference between closing your business or surviving the tough times and coming out on top.

 When it comes to business financing, you’ve got an enormous array of different options to consider.
 A business line of credit is a popular choice among small business owners.

 Read on to learn more about this type of financing, examples of why your business should have a line of credit, and how to apply.

 A line of credit is a predetermined amount of funds that you can borrow from when you need to and pay back later.
 Unlike a traditional term loan, you can use the funds as and when you need them for business purchases like inventory, supplies, or operating expenses.
 Unlike a term loan which has a fixed monthly repayment, you can typically pay back your credit line anytime, without any early repayment fees.